-- Prepare a cookie sheet lined with parchment paper and set aside.
+- Prepare a cookie sheet lined with parchment paper, then set aside.

 Prepare the cauliflower:

 - Place the cauliflower on a cutting board with the stem down and the crown facing upward.
-Carefully slice the cauliflower from the top (crowto the stem, taking care to keep the slices intact.
+Carefully slice the cauliflower from the top (crown to the stem, taking care to keep the slices intact.
 You should get at least 4 thick slices.

 - Place the cauliflower slices on the prepared cookie sheet.

-- Rub the avocado oil on both sides of the cauliflower slices.
-Set aside.
+- Rub the avocado oil on both sides of the cauliflower slices, then set aside.